Text by CLOT Magazine

-An upcoming 3-week festival, which includes a curated 2-week long group exhibition, an open day, an international conference, workshops, screenings, performances, artists’ residencies and a club night, is kiking off next week in different venues in East London.
+An upcoming 3-week festival, which includes a curated 2-week long group exhibition, an open day, an international conference, workshops, screenings, performances, artists’ residencies and a club night, is kicking off next week in different venues in East London.

 Giulia Casalini is the curator of the interdisciplinary artistic programme responding to urgent environmental issues such as climate change, pollution, health and sustainability through an intersectional, feminist and queer lens.
-The contributions to the programme will include over 40 invited artists, speakers and collectives, as well as over 30 works selected from an open call process.
+The contributions to the programme will include over 40 invited artists, speakers and collectives, as well as over 30 works selected from an open-call process.

-The programme spans across 7 venues and 10 partner organisations, exploring a range of current urgent topics: from ecological disasters to the figure of the ‘climate refugee’; from plastic use to the contamination of aquatic bodies and the human; from raising air toxicity to the increase of human and animal diseases; from neo-colonialist soil exploitations to indigenous land reclamations and green economies; from high-speed neo-capitalist consumption to the rising production of trash and techno-waste; from the rise of temperature and sea levels and their direct effects on the environment, with a focus on the Majority World.
+The programme spans 7 venues and 10 partner organisations, exploring a range of current urgent topics: from ecological disasters to the figure of the ‘climate refugee’; from plastic use to the contamination of aquatic bodies and the human; from rising air toxicity to the increase of human and animal diseases; from neo-colonialist soil exploitations to indigenous land reclamations and green economies; from high-speed neo-capitalist consumption to the rising production of trash and techno-waste; from the rise of temperature and sea levels and their direct effects on the environment, with a focus on the Majority World.

 The festival will mix ecological debate with digital media and queerness angle.
 When asked why she thinks is relevant to bring this cross-disciplinary approach and reflection about nowadays, Giulia responds that by employing a range of media, the artists present both current and future depictions of human/non-human interconnections within the ecological landscape that we inhabit.
 Some of the artists are doing so through queer strategies, such as, by deconstructing the presumed fixity of our identities in order to allow for a less anthropocentric way of relating to geology, climate, plants, animals and other entities.